-INCIDENT REPORT FORM 2016-2017
+INCIDENT REPORT FORM 2018-2019

-(Form due within 48 hours of incident to the Central California Conference Office of Education)
+(Form is due within 48 hours of incident to the Central California Conference Office of Education)

 School Date Submitted

-Position
+Position Event Date

 Event Event Location

 Describe incident:

-Miles to a tile and a telegraph the access of

 What action was taken at the scene?

 What further action needs to be taken to prevent a re-occurrence of this incident?

-Signature of Principal Signature of the Athletic Director Printed Name of Principal Printed Name of Athletic Director
+Signature of Principal Signature of the Athletic Director

+Printed Name of Principal Printed Name of Athletic Director